istd50043-2023-spring/lecture_notes/l1_course_handout.md

 | 13 (16/4)| Guest Lecture | Consultation | | Project Lab 4 Submission |
 | 14 (23/4)|  |  |  |

+## Make Up and Alternative Assessment
+Make ups for Final exam will be administered when there is an official Leave of Absence from OSA.
+There will be only one make up.
+There will be no make-up if students miss the make up test.